Seeebas/xPocket/README.md

     -   see all the budgets that we created
     -   see how much you will need to save. (money per month, months to goo etc.)
+	    - app will automatically update amount each month.

 -   **Adding Expense/Budget**: